The translation of this document is outdated.

 administrative territory is being alienated and such is necessary

-to perform the local government functions prescribed by law, by
+to perform the local government functions specified in law, by

 taking into account the use of the territory permitted (planned)